fakedrtom/SVAFotate/README.md

   --cpu CPU Count       The number of cpus to use for multi-threading (Default = 1).
 ```

-SVAFotate may use additional cpus for multi-threading purposes which can be designated using
+**Currently experiencing technical difficulties; mileage may vary** SVAFotate may use
+additional cpus for multi-threading purposes which can be designated using the `--cpu`
-the `--cpu` option.
+option.

 pickle-source
 ------------------------
+**Please not that pickle-sources are currently unavaible for use with `annotate`; `pickle-source`
+should still work, but its application with `annotate` may render this less useful for now**
 Since SVAFotate may be used repeatedly on different SV VCFs with the same BED file, it
 may be advantageous to create a pickle object of the BED file to improve SVAFotate's
 performance when running the `annotate` subcommand.
 This is optional.
 If SVAFotate or